Tally

 I also wanted to make sure users could quickly draw conclusions from their inventory.
 Semantic color coding allows users to identify critical values at a glance.

-I originally explored modals as a way to handle material and product creation, but over time, with high volumes of product variants, it became clear that modals were unideal.
-With different quantities of variants, modals yielded inconsistent heights and blocked contextual information in the primary screen.
+I originally explored modals as a way to handle material and product creation, but modals didn't scale well.
+With different quantities of variants (sizes, designs, etc.), modals yielded inconsistent heights and blocked contextual information in the primary screen.

 Side panels maintain context by allowing users to see more of their existing products and materials and are overall, more scalable for large amounts of inputs.